 While the high court held that the plaintiffs waited too long to challenge the validity of the congressional map and that an injunction could have a disruptive effect on the electoral process, it did not opine on one central question: Can a redistricting plan be so partisan that it violates the United States Constitution?
 In the past, the court has struck down districts drawn along racial lines, but it has never struck down an election district on the grounds that it was unfairly partisan.

 Redistricting is the means by which new congressional and state legislative district boundaries are drawn.
-Each of Maryland’s eight United States Representatives and state legislators are elected from political divisions known as districts.
+Each of Maryland’s eight United States Representatives and state legislators is elected from political divisions known as districts.
 District lines are redrawn every 10 years, in accordance with the United States Census.
 The federal government mandates that districts must have nearly equal populations and must not discriminate on the basis of race or ethnicity.

 In Maryland, the General Assembly has primary authority to draw both congressional and state legislative district lines.
 The governor, aided by an advisory commission, submits a state legislative redistricting proposal.
 The legislature may pass its own plan by joint resolution, which is not subject to gubernatorial veto.
 If the legislature fails to approve its own plan, the governor’s plan takes effect.
 Congressional lines are drawn solely by the legislature and may be vetoed by the governor.